A simple formalization of alpha-equivalence: A proof of the substitution lemma

-The equivalent statement for the relationally defined notion of capture-avoiding substitution would be the following implication: suppose $x\not= y$ and $x\notin \textsf{FV}(u_2)$, then we have
+This can be shown to hold inductively on the substitution specification.
+However, a much more challenging task is to prove an equivalent statement for the capture-avoiding substitution function:

-We note here that a direct inductive proof of the substitution lemma that uses the capture-avoiding definition of substitution is difficult.
-One major obstacle is in the abstraction case, where substitution has to perform $\alpha$-renaming because the parameter $v$ happened to be free in $u_1$.
-However, precisely in that case, we cannot use the induction hypothesis to swap the $\alpha$-renaming because of the precondition on free variables.
-Instead, we find it easier to prove prove the substitution lemma using the simple substitution \lstinline|ssubst| and its properties.
+One major obstacle to a direct inductive proof (using capture-avoiding substitution) of this property is the abstraction case, where substitution has to perform $\alpha$-renaming because the locally abstracted variable happens to be free in the term we are substituting.
+However, precisely in that case, we cannot use the induction hypothesis to perform the $\alpha$-renaming because of the precondition on free variables.
+Instead, we find it more convenient to prove the substitution lemma using the simple substitution \lstinline|ssubst| and its properties.